A Visit to The Home of The Beloved Saint Francis of Assisi

 Every time I walked through the church, I would look for whatever scene I had just read about from the biography.
 This time I sat next to the fresco of St. Francis kneeling in front of the Crucifix of San Damiano, from which he heard the voice of Jesus speaking to him.

-I’m reading Paul Sabatier’s biography, which was written in 1894, so there are modern notes from the editor throughout.
+I’m reading Paul Sabatier’s biography of Saint Francis, which was written in 1894, so there are modern notes from the editor throughout.
 (The biography has been so beloved that Paul Sabatier even has a street named after him in Assisi.)